fabrica-land/fabrica-connectors/connectors/us/README.md

 A method to operate on real estate using smart contracts by holding title in a custom legal entity.

 The Fabrica Trust is a legal entity structure designed by Fabrica to hold real property and represent its ownership onchain.

+> [!TIP]
+>
+> The latest version can be found here: [Fabrica US Trust Agreement](us-trust-agreement.md)
+>
+> Previous versions are available here: [Changelog](CHANGELOG.md)

 The key principles employed in creation of the entity are:

 - Protection of the token holder's interest in the property.
 The token holder has full rights to and control over the property;
 - Onchain interoperability;